tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/音视频设备测试_intl_en.md

 ## Testing Mic

-Use the `startMicDeviceTest` function of TRTCCloud to test the mic volume, and the callback function will return the real-time mic volume level.
+You can use the `startMicDeviceTest` function of TRTCCloud to test the mic volume, and the callback function will return the real-time mic volume level.

 - **macOS**